susanpallmann/witches-and-wagers/README.md

   * Edited new game function to handle avatars in the database depending on what's being done.
   * Started a timer function using code from my last attempt at this game.
   * Added preliminary wildcard-based rules in Firebase console for safety.
+  * Added more advanced rules in Firebase.
+  * Completed timer function.

 - [X] 09/04/21: